Georgia Health Information Network (GaHIN)

 - Wednesday, July 22, 2020 11:30 a.m. – 12:00 p.m.

 GaHIN’s Clinical Viewer offers access to a wide array of patient information.
 During this webinar, we’ll review the clinical information that is available and explain how you can re-arrange the tabs and windows to streamline access to the specific information you need.
-If you use the Clinical Viewer to access GaHIN, this webinar is for you!
+We’ll also include an introduction for Medicaid providers on how to access the clinical viewer through the GAMMIS portal.
+With the GaHIN Clinical Viewer, providers can see current patient information to facilitate clinical decision making and ultimately improve outcomes.

 Benefits of Connecting to GaHIN